 - You face challenges doing routine work like looking after children or taking part in exercise routines i.e. the size of the breasts limit mobility and agility.

 It may be an emotional ride leading a normal and happy life with extra large breasts.
-Therefore, Dr. Palladino and Dr. Agullo provide individualized care for each patient choosing to go through such a surgery.
-Reassurance of a better self image, heightened confidence, guarantee of the use of the latest equipment and technology and Board Certification by the American Society of Plastic Surgeons (ASPS) is what makes the doctors at Southwest popular for cosmetic breast surgeries.
+Therefore, Dr. Agullo provides individualized care for each patient choosing to go through such a surgery.
+Reassurance of a better self image, heightened confidence, guarantee of the use of the latest equipment and technology and Board Certification by the American Society of Plastic Surgeons (ASPS) is what makes the doctor at Southwest popular for cosmetic breast surgeries.

 Breast Reduction Techniques